-The Ultimate Parent has awarded performance-based stock units ("PSUs") to certain senior executives.
-These PSUs will vest and convert to shares of common stock at the end of the performance period only if the Ultimate Parent satisfies predetermined performance and market goals over the three-year performance period that began on January 1 of the grant year and ends three years later on December 31.
+Performance-based stock units ("PSUs") will vest and convert to shares of common stock at the end of the performance period only if the Ultimate Parent satisfies predetermined performance goals over the three-year performance period that began on January 1 of the grant year and ends three years later on December 31.
 Under the terms of the award, the number of PSUs that will actually vest and convert to shares will be based on the extent to which the Ultimate Parent achieves the specified performance goals during the performance period.
-PSU awards have vesting, restriction and cancellation provisions that are generally similar to those in RSUs.
+PSUs have vesting, restriction and cancellation provisions that are generally similar to those of RSUs.